-- 5.1 Percent of HIV-positive incident TB cases that received treatment for both TB and HIV - 2014, There is no co-infection of HIV and TB. - 2013, 100% of HIV-positive incident TB cases that received treatment for both TB and HIV.
-In the last five years 3 co-infections in total -previous two cases were diagnosed with HIV first.
+5.1 Percent of HIV-positive incident TB cases that received treatment for both TB and HIV 2015, There is no new co-infection of HIV and TB; but one of the patients replased and received TB treatment

+2014, There is no co-infection of HIV and TB.
+2013, 100% of HIV-positive incident TB cases that received treatment for both TB and HIV.
+In the last five years - 3 co-infections in total -previous two cases were diagnosed with HIV first.